1. Changelog

 The equivalent de-sugared program may look as follows:

-#include <stddef.h>#include <string.h>void * stdc_vla_alloc ( size_t n , size_t align , size_t * out_n ); void stdc_vla_free ( void * p , size_t n , size_t align ); int compute_sum ( size_t data_size , int * data ); int main ( int argc , char * argv []) { /* 0. … */ int $__vla_size ; int ( * vla )[ argc ]; vla = ( typeof ( vla )) stdc_vla_alloc ( sizeof ( vla [ 0 ]) + sizeof ( size_t ) /* implementation-defined */ , alignof ( size_t ) /* implementation-defined */ , & $__vla_size ); /* 1. use `vla` here … */ for ( int i = 0 ; i < ( sizeof (( vla [ 0 ])) / sizeof (( vla [ 0 ])[ 0 ])); ++ i ) { vla [ i ] = strlen ( argv [ i ]); if (( vla [ 0 ])[ i ] > 255 ) { stdc_vla_free ( vla , $__vla_size , alignof ( size_t )); return -1 ; } } int sum = compute_sum (( sizeof (( vla [ 0 ])) / sizeof ( * ( vla [ 0 ]))), ( vla [ 0 ])); /* 2. … */ stdc_vla_free ( vla , $__vla_size , alignof ( size_t )); return sum ; }
+#include <stddef.h>#include <string.h>void * stdc_vla_alloc ( size_t n , size_t align , size_t * out_n ); void stdc_vla_free ( void * p , size_t n , size_t align ); int compute_sum ( size_t data_size , int * data ); int main ( int argc , char * argv []) { /* 0. … */ size_t $__vla_size ; int ( * vla )[ argc ]; vla = ( typeof ( vla )) stdc_vla_alloc ( sizeof ( vla [ 0 ]) + sizeof ( size_t ) /* implementation-defined; extra storage for VLA size */ , alignof ( size_t ) /* implementation-defined */ , & $__vla_size ); /* 1. use `vla` here … */ for ( int i = 0 ; i < ( sizeof (( vla [ 0 ])) / sizeof (( vla [ 0 ])[ 0 ])); ++ i ) { vla [ i ] = strlen ( argv [ i ]); if (( vla [ 0 ])[ i ] > 255 ) { stdc_vla_free ( vla , $__vla_size , alignof ( size_t )); return -1 ; } } int sum = compute_sum (( sizeof (( vla [ 0 ])) / sizeof ( * ( vla [ 0 ]))), ( vla [ 0 ])); /* 2. … */ stdc_vla_free ( vla , $__vla_size , alignof ( size_t )); return sum ; }

 As shown in this de-sugared program, the VLA may have a size that is, practically and conceptually, different from the length of the variable length array retrieved by